Nexmo/station/_tutorials/install-node-client-sdk.md

 ---
-title: Install the Node Client SDK
+title: Install the Nexmo Client SDK
 description: Install the Nexmo Node Client SDK to get the latest functionality for building Programmable Conversation apps.
 ---

-# Install the Node Client SDK

 If you are planning to use JavaScript to develop your application, you'll need to install (or update) the latest version of the Nexmo Client SDK.